Sixelayo/cudaTemplate/README.md

 - you add ambient light color and intensity
 - you can move camera holding left click

-- sadly we can't used constant memory as const ptr (well it's nonsens the only situation where it usefull is performance test betweet constant and global memory).
-This force ugly code duplication.
+- sadly we can't used constant memory as const ptr (well it's normal because its nonsense in 99.99% of use cases but the only situation where it usefull is to re use code that access data either in constant or global memory).
+This forces ugly code duplication.
 - I couldn't notice any performance difference between constant and global memory  on my gtx980.
 This was to be expected.
+- constant memory limited to 64kb.
+I've limited sphere count to 500 when using constant memory
+- technically for performance I should've always duplicate code and use callbacks but I haven't done that for readability and cleaner code (esp for streams / constant memory), I preferred boolean switch
+- I noticed a 30% performance drop when using stream.
+This is very likely because the kernel is computationally light and thus paralellization is irrelevant"

 # todo